A new opportunity for Meltonians to study with a partner

 What is Havruta Learning Online?

-Beginning this June, Melton is offering a way for its students, alumni, friends and family to engage in weekly online learning with a peer in their same community or across the globe.
+Continuing this November, Melton is offering a way for its students, alumni, friends and family to engage in weekly online learning with a peer in their same community or across the globe.
 Participants will receive study sheets each week with questions designed to be discussed with their partner during a 30-45 min session.
 The course also includes high quality instructional videos that provide background and framing for the learning.

 Who will I learn with?

 - Learn with a Melton friend — deepen your friendship with a classmate or someone you connected with on a Melton Travel Seminar